 Team Oriented: SMIF is divided into industry sector teams to help with your development and provide networking with the top students in finance.

 Leadership: A second year in the program is available for those who excel their first year and are willing to take on a leadership position in the organization.

 Career Networking: Prior SMIF students have had success in acquiring both summer internships and full-time jobs in prestigious financial firms, such as: Bank of America, Barclays, Boston Consulting Group, Citigroup, Credit Suisse, Deutsche Bank, Goldman Sachs, JP Morgan, Morgan Stanley, Roark Capital, SunTrust Robinson Humphrey.

 Class will meet on Wednesdays 3:30–5pm in Sanford 109.
-Recommended readings include (a) The Handbook of Equity Market Anomalies, by Leonard Zacks; (b) The Five Rules for Successful Stock Investing, by Pat Dorsey; as well as the same textbook as used in our FINA 4310 Investments course.
+Recommended readings include (a) The Handbook of Equity Market Anomalies, by Leonard Zacks; (b) The Five Rules for Successful Stock Investing, by Pat Dorsey; (c) The Intelligent Investor, by Benjamin Graham; as well as the same textbook as used in our FINA 4310 Investments course.
 Students will receive 1.5 credit hours per semester.
 This means that student participation is a one-year commitment, where two semesters of the class will earn three credit hours to help towards graduation.

 Stock Market Index

 |Stock Market Index|